 I’ve traveled worldwide and stayed in eco-lodges, bed & breakfasts, hotels, campgrounds, condos, suites and possibly every combination of “rent someone else’s home via the internet.”

 Five stars or minus five stars, it’s all been a learning experience.
-Some vacation rental history like the “mouse house” and the “frogs in the commode” incidents make for great story telling (once I’ve recovered).
-Stuck with those rental properties, however, made me long for the ruby red slippers and a return to Kansas.
+Some vacation rental history like the “mouse house” and the “reappearing frogs in the commode” make for great story telling (once I’ve recovered).
+However, stuck in those rental properties made me long for ruby red slippers and a return to Kansas.
 My point: where you stay matters!

 To help the new or experienced traveler choose the optimal vacation home and hopefully avoid some of the pitfalls that can come with renting vacation homes, I’ve developed a short checklist.
 It’s only a beginning.
 I recommend you start with these points and add your own ideas as you work through the reservation process.

 Because vacation rental marketplaces charge marketing and travelers’ fees, renting directly through a vacation rental agency such as Arizona Vacation Home Rentals can save you money and sometimes lots.
 One way to avoid scams and boost your confidence with less well-known agencies is to look for the following features on their websites:

 - Posted fees that are comparable to market prices (if it looks too good to be true it probably is)

 - Formally written lease agreements and policies that require your signatures

 - Photos and descriptions of most/all properties